silicon-sage/AlexPythonServer/readme.md

 ## Application Deployment Options

 ## Configuration
-Make sure to update config.json with your Redis connection details:
+Make sure to update config.json with your Redis connection details, I use the machine IP:
 ```json
 {
   "redis": {